If a customer fails to pay an invoice by the due date, you can send a reminder or a debt collection notice.

 Debt collection notice

-Before an invoice can be sent for debt collection, the creditor or debt collector must send a debt collection notice.
+Before an invoice can be sent for debt collection, a debt collection notice must be sent.

 You can choose whether to send a payment reminder followed by a debt collection notice or only send a debt collection notice two weeks after the invoice fell due for payment.